Keep your holidays from going up in flames

 – Never use lit candles to decorate the tree.

 – Always turn off Christmas tree lights before leaving the home or going to bed.

 – After Christmas, get rid of the tree.
 Dried-out trees are a fire hazard and should not be left in the home or garage, or placed outside the home.

 – Bring outdoor electrical lights inside after the holidays to prevent hazards and make them last longer.

 By following these fire prevention tips and measures, Cranbrook Fire & Emergency Services says you can greatly reduce the risk of fire in your home, and enjoy a safe holiday season.

-“The holidays can quickly turn from joyful to tragic when a fire occurs,” Munro said, adding, “By taking simple precautions, people can avoid potential fire hazards, and make this time of year a healthy and happy one.”
+“The holidays can quickly turn from joyful to tragic when a fire occurs,” says Munro.
+“By taking simple precautions, people can avoid potential fire hazards, and make this time of year a healthy and happy one.”